BPMN: A Comprehensive Guide To The Business Process Model Diagram

 Cons:

-• Can become overly complex for simple processes.
+• It can become overly complex for simple processes.

-• May lack precision in conveying certain business rules.
+• May lack precision in conveying specific business rules.

 Benefits of BPMN: